armaan-n/sentiment-analysis-using-news-artciles/README.md

 # How To Run

+It's recommended that you do this in a virtual environment.

+1. Clone the repository.
+2. Ensure the requirements in `requirements.txt` are satisfied (run `pip install -r requirements.txt`)
+3. Set the `NEWS_API_KEY` environment variable to an API key that can be generated [here](https://newsapi.org/)
-Clone the repository.
-Run the `main.py` file in the `api` directory using using a python 3.10 interpreter (ensure the requirements in `requirements.txt` are satisfied), then call `npm run dev` within the `site/Site/market_sentiment` directory.
-Once both applications are running, the website should be accessible locally.
+4. Run the `main.py` file in the `api` directory using using a python 3.10 interpreter ,
+5. Call `npm run dev` within the `site/Site/market_sentiment` directory (ensure you have the `next` npm package installed, i.e. run `npm install next`)
+6. Once both applications are running, the website should be accessible locally.